Article: Shampoo bar myths debunked

 Shampoo bar myths debunked

 There are some common misconceptions around solid haircare, so check out this article if you're curious about trying bars!

-Myth debunked: This is people’s no 1 expectation, but if you have purchased a proper non-soap shampoo bar (and not one of the soap-bars masquerading as shampoo) then do not fear; it WILL lather!
-How much it will lather depends on the ingredients.
+Myth debunked: This is a common concern, but if you have purchased a soap-free shampoo bar (and not one of the soap-bars masquerading as shampoo) then do not fear; it will lather!
+How much it will lather depends on the surfactant blend.
 Honua Bars have been carefully formulated to give a rich, creamy, bubbly lather.

 Honua Bars are 100% concentrated shampoo, whereas liquid shampoo is generally 80% water and 20% shampoo.
 This means that you need to really wet the bar first, rub it between your hands to get that lather going, and keep adding water as you go.
 You’ll find that you don’t need to use very much; a little goes a long way.

 Myth No 2: A solid conditioner won’t detangle.

 Myth debunked: Solid conditioners can vary in their ability to deposit, and any solid conditioner will take a bit longer to apply than a liquid.
 However the Honua Bars conditioners will deposit quickly compared to most competitors, and detangles like an absolute pro!
 The trick is to activate the bar first by rubbing it between your hands with warm water, and to keep adding water as you rub the bar on your hair.
 If you are new to bars then ensure to rinse out really thoroughly, as it is a bit harder to tell if you have washed out all the product compared to liquids.